 You may choose one contribution option or divide your contributions between the Traditional and Roth options.
-To compare the Traditional and Roth options, please see hr.harvard.edu/employee-funded-retirement-programs.
+The maximum annual TDA contribution for 2023 is \$22,500 (\$30,000 for those age 50 and older) for Traditional and Roth contributions combined.
+To compare the Traditional and Roth options, please see hr.harvard.edu/ employee-funded-retirement-programs.

+You may open a TDA as soon as you begin working.
 Your contributions are directed into the investments you choose from the investment lineup.
 If you don't actively elect an investment choice, your TDA contributions will be invested in a low-cost Vanguard target-date fund based on your age.